MuALG/simple-txt/README.md

 You can easily modify, add, check for a specific text or delete the entire txt file content, without complications.
 <br /><br />

+You can easily modify, add, check for a specific text or delete the entire txt file content, without complications.
+<br /><br />

 Installation
 ------------